 The customer shouldn’t have to repeat themselves or tell their story more than once.
 Set up your systems to avoid this happening wherever possible.

-When all is said and done, providing great customer service is not a complicated matter.
+Providing great customer service doesn't have to be difficult.
 Unfortunate as it is, tales of bad customer service abound.